oadpoaw/oadpoaw/README.md

   - [SQLite](https://www.sqlite.org/) is a relational database management system contained in a C library.
   - and many more!
 - [MongooseJS](https://mongoosejs.com/) is an object modeling for [MongoDB](http://mongodb.com/) (The most popular database for modern applications)
+- [Redis](https://redis.io/) is an open source (BSD licensed), in-memory data structure store, used as a database, cache, and message broker.

 #### Cyber Security and Systems Administration
 - Managing [CDNs](https://en.wikipedia.org/wiki/Content_delivery_network) with [Cloudflare](https://www.cloudflare.com/) or [Google Cloud](https://cloud.google.com/)